robak86/hardwired/README.md

 ![build status](https://github.com/robak86/hardwired/workflows/CI/badge.svg?branch=master) [![codecov](https://codecov.io/gh/robak86/hardwired/branch/master/graph/badge.svg?token=50RAYIVVTT)](https://codecov.io/gh/robak86/hardwired)

-**Hardwired** is an opinionated, lightweight, functional, and type-safe dependency injection (DI) and inversion of control (IoC) library for TypeScript.
+**Hardwired** is an opinionated, lightweight, and type-safe dependency injection (DI) and inversion of control (IoC) library for TypeScript.
+It aims to simplify the management of dependencies in complex applications by providing a functional and type-safe approach.

-- [x] **Type Safety**: All dependencies are checked at compile time.
+- [x] **Type Safety**: Hardwired ensures that all dependencies are checked at compile time, catching potential issues early in the development process.
 - [x] **No Unsafe Bindings**: Dependencies are not bound using strings or symbols, eliminating the need to manually provide corresponding types as generic parameters.
+This reduces the risk of runtime errors caused by mismatched types.
-- [x] **No Decorators or Reflection**
+- [x] **No Decorators or Reflection**: Hardwired does not rely on decorators or reflection, making it compatible with a wide range of TypeScript projects and build tools.
-- [x] **Lazy Evaluation**: Instances are created only when they are requested.
+- [x] **Lazy Evaluation**: Instances of dependencies are created only when they are requested, optimizing memory usage and improving application performance.
-- [x] **Designed for structural typing**: Allows polymorphism without requiring the definition of interfaces.
+- [x] **Designed for structural typing**: Hardwired allows polymorphism without requiring the definition of interfaces, making it easier to work with different implementations of a dependency.
-- [x] **Simple Functional API**: Focused on code readability.
-Inspired by React hooks but avoids its limitations.
+- [x] **Simple Functional API**: The library focuses on code readability and provides a simple functional API inspired by React hooks, while avoiding their limitations.
-- [x] **Easy Testing and Mocking**: Allows selectively mocking any dependencies in complex dependency graphs, which is especially useful for integration tests.
+- [x] **Easy Testing and Mocking**: Hardwired enables selective mocking of dependencies in complex dependency graphs, which is particularly useful for integration tests.
+This allows for more targeted and efficient testing of application components.
-- [x] **Universal Support**: Works seamlessly on every JavaScript runtime and browser.
+- [x] **Runtime Agnostic**: Hardwired works seamlessly on every JavaScript runtime and browser, making it a versatile choice for various TypeScript projects.

 ## Table of Contents